jquery/jquery-migrate/warnings.md

 ### \[toggleClass-bool\] JQMIGRATE: `jQuery.fn.toggleClass( \[ boolean \] ) is removed`

 **Cause:** Calling `.toggleClass()` with no arguments, or with a single Boolean `true` or `false` argument, has been deprecated.
 Its behavior was poorly documented, but essentially the method saved away the current `class` value in a data item when the class was removed and restored the saved value when it was toggled back.
-If you do not believe you are specificially trying to use this form of the method, it is possible you are accidentally doing so via an inadvertent undefined value, as `.toggleClass( undefined )` toggles all classes.
+If you do not believe you are specifically trying to use this form of the method, it is possible you are accidentally doing so via an inadvertent undefined value, as `.toggleClass( undefined )` toggles all classes.

 **Solution:** If this functionality is still needed, save the current full `.attr( "class" )` value in a data item and restore it when required.